 All diseases that are included in the Eugene carrier screen are:

-If two people are carriers for the same condition, there’s a one in four chance that their children would have the disease.More about recessive diseases
+If two people are carriers for the same condition, there’s a one in four chance that their children would have the disease.What specific disease are tested?

-For x-linked conditions the sex of the parent who passes on the variant influences the risk for the children.More about x-linked diseases
+For x-linked conditions the sex of the parent who passes on the variant influences the risk for the children.What specific disease are tested?

 Professor David Amor